antoinette-agency/sofetch/README.md

 <img alt="So Fetch Meme" src="https://github.com/user-attachments/assets/5a1968a0-d72a-42a3-8fb3-8a1de9b467c1" />

-## `soFetch` is a concise, elegant wrapper around the Fetch API
+## `soFetch` is a concise wrapper around the Fetch API

 ### 🌱 Install

 ```
-npm i ludd-industries/so-fetch
+npm i @antoinette-agency/so-fetch
 ```

 ### ⏩ Quickstart